huhudev-git/box-video-downloader/README.md

 Example URL: `https://tus.app.box.com/s/xxxxxxxxxxxxxxxxxxxxxxxx`

+temp video will be downloaded into temp/ folder, and complete video will output repo root folder, after finish videos inside temp folder will be deleted.

 ## How to copy cookies

 - Hit `F12` or Right-click page and Inspect to open the Developer Tools